-Halloween is generally a ‘spooktacular’ time for all but a few bad apples can spoil the fun.
-So what can you do if someone chooses to play a trick and damages your property?
-And can you intervene to stop property damage?
-Are you responsible if a child is allergic to the sweets you gave them?
+So what can you do if a trickster damages your property and how far can you go in trying to stop them?
+Are you responsible if a ‘treater’ has an allergic reaction to the sweets you give them?

 Hannah Parsons of DAS Law has the answers to these questions (and others) to avoid making this Halloween a legal fright night…

 If a child damages your property with a ‘trick’, can you recover repair costs from the parents?

 Damage to property is potentially a criminal offence as well as a civil matter.
 Halloween is a busy time for the police and they may receive a high volume of calls, so before contacting them consider whether the matter can be resolved amicably.
 However, if you are harassed and concerned about your safety then you should contact the police.

 Generally speaking, parents are responsible for supervising their children but are not liable for the acts of their children and cannot be directly responsible for damage they may cause to your property.
 So you would ordinarily have to take civil action against the child.